kanet77/togglv8/README.md

 ## Debugging

 The `TogglV8::API#debug` method determines if debug output is printed to STDOUT.
-(The default is `true`.)
 This code snippet demonstrates the debug output.

 ```ruby
 require 'togglv8'